-Brain Tumour Research is an official charity partner of Plymouth University.
+Brain Tumour Research is an official charity partner of University of Plymouth.
 We're one of only four universities in the UK working with the charity to improve the treatment and outcomes of brain tumours.

 - brain tumours continue to kill more children and adults under 40 than any other cancer